balena-io/docs/pages/learn/develop/local-mode.md

 ## Push over a new project

 Now that we know where our device is on the network we can start pushing some code to it.
 To do this, we use the `resin local push` command.
 This command instructs the device to do a Docker build and then runs your container in the same configuration as the resin.io device supervisor supervisor would.
-You can either pass the command your device's IP address or `<short-uuid>.local` name.
+You can either pass the command your device's IP address or `<short-uuid>` name.
 If you leave this out, you will be presented with a list of devices to choose from.

 **Command**
 ```
-sudo resin local push f340127.local -s .
+sudo resin local push f340127 -s .
 ```
 **Output**
 ```